huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli login

 In many cases, you must be logged in to a Hugging Face account to interact with the Hub (download private repos, upload files, create PRs, etc.).
 To do so, you need a [User Access Token](https://huggingface.co/docs/hub/security-tokens) from your [Settings page](https://huggingface.co/settings/tokens).
 The User Access Token is used to authenticate your identity to the Hub.
+Make sure to set a token with write access if you want to upload or modify content.

 Once you have your token, run the following command in your terminal: